Code-Institute-Submissions/Simon-Game-13/README.md

 * The four sounds were researched by myself and downloaded to my local machine for implementing them into my code.

 #### CODE
-* The entire project has been codded by me, though my knowledge I have accumulated from the course.
+* The entire project has been codded by me, through the knowledge I have accumulated from the course.
 I have also done a lot of extra studying, having followed other websites and youtube lessons.

 #### Acknowledgements
-* I received inspiration for this project while studying the phisycal game and trying to structure and design it through HTML and CSS and making it work and function through JavaScript.
+* I received inspiration for this project while studying the physical game and trying to structure and design it through HTML and CSS and making it work and function through JavaScript.
-* Having had my video sessions with my mentor Sime Daehlin, we have discussed what I had in mynd from the begining of this project, how I would like to make it look and function.
+* Having had my video sessions with my mentor Simen Daehlin, we have discussed what I had in mynd from the begining of this project, how I would like to make it look and function.
 What features I would like it to have and how to deploy it.